- Section 194J - TDS on Fees for Professional or Technical Services

 EPF Partial Withdrawals

 EPF account allows partial withdrawals for specific purposes.
-If you need funds for arranging a wedding, buying a home, renovating a house, paying off a home loan, medical emergencies, meeting education costs, etc., you can withdraw from the EPF account.
+If you need funds for arranging a wedding, buying a home, renovating a house, paying off a home loan, dealing with medical emergencies, meeting education costs, etc., you can withdraw from the EPF account.
 However, such withdrawals are subject to certain terms and conditions.
 While you might know the terms and conditions associated with partial withdrawals from the EPF account, do you know whether TDS would be levied on such withdrawals or not?

 TDS (Tax Deducted at Source) is levied in many instances before an income is paid to you.
 For instance, your employer deducts TDS from your salary before paying you the net amount.
-In case of interest earned, a TDS might be deducted from such interests, etc. Even in case of EPF withdrawals, TDS might be deducted under certain instances.
+In case of interest earned, a TDS might be deducted from such interests, etc. Even in the case of EPF withdrawals, TDS might be deducted under certain instances.
 Let’s understand what these instances are and how TDS is deducted –

 TDS on EPF withdrawals